 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Priority 1 - BASIC A)Teachers are appropriately assigned, fully credentialed in subject areas taught, and for the pupils they are teaching as measured by local staffing reports. areas taught, and for the pupils they are teaching.
 A) 82% of Teachers are appropriately assigned, fully credentialed in subject areas taught, and for the pupils they are teaching.
+83% of Teachers are appropriately assigned, fully credentialed in subject areas taught, and for the pupils they are teaching.
 100% of Teachers are appropriately assigned, fully credentialed in subject areas taught, and for the pupils they are teaching.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 B) Pupils have sufficient access to standards-aligned instructional materials as per local records and logs.
-B) 100% of pupils have have sufficient access to standards-aligned instructional materials across all core subject areas.
-B) 100% of pupils have have sufficient access to standards-aligned instructional materials across all core subject areas.
+B) 100% of pupils have have sufficient access to standards- aligned instructional materials across all core subject areas.
+B) 100% of pupils have have sufficient access to standards- aligned instructional materials across all core subject areas.
 100% of pupils have have sufficient access to standards-aligned instructional materials across all core subject areas.
-C) School facilities are maintained in good repair, FIT report: Exemplary C) School facilities: Exemplary C) School facilities: Exemplary School facilities: Exemplary Priority 2 - IMPLEMENTATION OF STATE STANDARDS A).
+100% of pupils have have sufficient access to standards-aligned instructional materials across all core subject areas.
+C) School facilities are maintained in good repair, FIT report: Exemplary C) School facilities: Exemplary C) School facilities: Exemplary C:School facilities: Exemplary School facilities: Exemplary Priority 2 - IMPLEMENTATION OF STATE STANDARDS A).
 Implementation of CA academic and performance standards as per CA State Standards Implementation Matrix.
 A) As per administrative walk through observations the district is implementing CA Academic and Performance Standards a the "Developing Awareness" stage as per the CA State Standards Implementation Matrix.
 A) As per administrative walk through observations the district is implementing CA Academic and Performance Standards a the "Developing Awareness" stage as per the CA State Standards Implementation Matrix.
+A) As per administrative walk through observations the district is implementing CA Academic and Performance Standards a the "Developing Awareness" stage as per the CA State Standards Implementation Matrix.
 As per administrative walk through observations the district will be implementing CA Academic and Performance Standards a the "Full Awareness" stage as per the CA State Standards Implementation Matrix.
-B) Implementation of State Standards and ELD standards for English Learners as B) 100% of EL students have access to CCSS and ELD standards for B) 100% of EL students have access to CCSS and ELD standards for Maintain 100% of EL students have access to CCSS and ELD standards for
+B) Implementation of State Standards and ELD standards for English Learners as B) 100% of EL students have access to CCSS and ELD standards for B) 100% of EL students have access to CCSS and ELD standards for B) 100% of EL students have access to CCSS and ELD standards for Maintain 100% of EL students have access to CCSS and ELD standards for